 The Baptism of the Lord

-The Servant Songs of the prophet Isaiah foreshadow perfectly the ministry entrusted to Jesus at his baptism.
-“Here is my servant whom I uphold, my chosen one in whom my soul delights.
-I have endowed him with my spirit that he may bring true justice to the nations.”
+Jesus constantly referred to himself as the servant who had come not to be served, but to serve and give his life for others.
+He calls us to live our lives, not as masters, but as servants to the vulnerable and needy.
+The language that Jesus used of himself echoed the words of the prophet Isaiah: “Here is my servant whom I uphold, my chosen one in whom my soul delights.
+I have endowed him with my spirit, that he may bring true justice to the nations.”

 The mercy revealed in Jesus began with the Holy Spirit.
 Through that same Holy Spirit, we, together with Jesus, become those in whom the Father delights.
 The Spirit entrusted to Jesus was to become the fulfilment of the mercy and compassion promised for Isaiah’s servant.
 “He does not cry out or shout aloud, or make his voice heard in the streets.
 He does not break the crushed reed, nor quench the wavering flame.”

 Pride vindicates itself by force, a force that is deaf to the cries of the needy.
 The servant foretold by Isaiah, and fulfilled in Jesus, would follow a different pattern.
 He would, in the words of Isaiah, speak with a listening tongue.
 The cries of a broken world would be neither crushed nor quenched.